Visas for Research or Training

 Visiting PhD (or Masters by research) Students

-The University’s preferred method for hosting a visiting PhD (or Masters by research) student for a period of between three months and two years is through the existing Exchange – Research program (for students from an approved exchange partner) or the newly launched Study Abroad – Research program.
+The University’s preferred method for hosting a visiting PhD (or Masters by research) student for a period of between three months and two years is through the existing Exchange or Study Abroad Research program (for students from an approved exchange partner).
 This program enables the student to apply for a Student Visa (subclass 500).

 Honorary Visitors (Occupational Trainees)